FAQ

 What is Music on Tap?

-Music on Tap is Jackson Symphony Orchestra’s non-classical concert series hosted at Weatherwax Hall.
+Music on Tap is Jackson Symphony Orchestra’s non-classical concert series hosted at Weatherwax Hall (215 W Michigan Ave.).
 We bring in acts from around the country to perform in downtown Jackson.
 Artists cover a wide range of genres from blues to pop and even musical comedy!
 It’s a casual setting with a bar available so bring your friends, get a drink, and enjoy the show!

 I’m coming in from out of town, is there any place to eat close by?”